 13 11 26

 Australian Government Attorney-General's Department

 Your business is at risk from a range of hazards outside your control.
 How well you survive and move forward from an incident will depend on the measures you put in place beforehand.
 The 'Good Security – Good Business' booklet will help you to plan for threats to your business by understanding your business, the risks it faces and the things that need to be done to manage and recover from an incident.
 'Good Security – Good Business' is a FREE booklet.
-Telephone 1300 656 863 or go to the Trusted Information Sharing Network website to order or download your copy.
+Go to the Trusted Information Sharing Network website to order or download your copy.